dsharlet/slinky/README.md

 - To describe this pipeline, we need one variable `x`.
 - Both `func` objects have the same signature:
 	- Consume a buffer of `const int`, produce a buffer of `int`.
-	- The output dimension is indexed by `x`, and both operations require a the single pointed interval `[x, x]` of their inputs.
+	- The output dimension is indexed by `x`, and both operations require a the single point interval `[x, x]` of their inputs.

 This pipeline could be implemented in two ways by Slinky:
 1. Allocating `intm` to have the same size as `out`, and executing all of `mul`, followed by all of `add`.